Special Education Teachers, Secondary School - 25-2043.00

 Tasks

-• Administer standardized ability and achievement tests and interpret results to determine students' strengths and areas of need.
+• Administer standardized ability and achievement tests, and interpret results to determine students' strengths and needs.

 • Attend professional meetings, educational conferences, and teacher training workshops to maintain and improve professional competence.